Getting untethered code execution on iOS 14.8

 Glossary

-• daemon - a process that is started on boot and runs in the background.
+- daemon - a process that runs in the background.

-• AMFI - Apple Mobile File Integrity - a kernel extension that checks the code signature (AKA the original source) of binaries before they are executed.
-It has an accompanying daemon called amfid.
+- AMFI - Apple Mobile File Integrity - a kernel extension that checks the code signature of binaries before they are executed (the code signature being intact means the binary has not been tampered with).
+It has a userspace counterpart, a daemon called

-• CoreTrust - a kernel extension introduced in iOS 12 that helps AMFI to verify the actual signature blob of a binary.
+. - CoreTrust - a kernel extension introduced in iOS 12 that helps AMFI to verify the signature blob of a binary.

-• launchd - launch-daemon - the first process upon boot that spawns all other processes.
+- launchd - the first process upon boot that spawns all other processes.